-- A. Implement the Town's comprehensive plan goals and the policies of the conservation element including the goal "to preserve and enhance existing natural vegetation and encourage the addition of native drought-tolerant species to developed areas while eliminating invasive plant species"; - B. Preserve, maintain, and protect the visual appearance and natural wooded character of the Town; - C. Preserve wildlife habitat, and to reduce the impacts of development on storm drainage and water resources; - D. Preserve trees in buffers, trees in setback areas adjacent to public rights-of-way, and those trees that have been determined by the Director to be an exceptional tree as defined in this chapter; - E. Enhance tree protection efforts and promote site planning and horticultural practices consistent with reasonable use of property; - F. Provide guidance to property owners conducting routine tree management activities; - G. Enhance the quality of the Town's natural environment during land development activities; - H. Prohibit clear cutting of the Town's urban forest; - I. Allow removal of hazardous trees that would harm the Town's residents or property; and - J. Preserve and enhance the Town's urban canopy.
+- A. Implement the Town's comprehensive plan goals and the policies of the conservation element including the goal "to preserve and enhance existing natural vegetation and encourage the addition of native drought-tolerant species to developed areas while eliminating invasive plant species"; - B. To protect and encourage the enhancement of environmentally critical areas and their buffers as defined in Section 16.10; - C. Preserve, maintain, and protect the visual appearance and natural wooded character of the Town; - D. Preserve wildlife habitat, and to reduce the impacts of development on storm drainage and water resources; - E. Preserve trees in buffers, trees in setback areas adjacent to public rights-of-way, and those trees that have been determined by the Director to be an exceptional tree as defined in this chapter.; - F. Enhance tree protection efforts and promote site planning and horticultural practices consistent with reasonable use of property; - G. Provide guidance to property owners conducting routine tree management activities; - H. Enhance the quality of the Town's natural environment during land development activities; - I. Prohibit clear cutting of the Town's urban forest; - J. Allow removal of hazardous trees that would harm the Town's residents or property; and - K. Preserve and enhance the Town's urban canopy.
 (Ord.
 05-452 § 1(part), 2005)